dakot/probal/README.md

   --budget 200 \
   --seed 1
 ```
-The results are saved in the directory xpal/results/ as a .csv-file.
+The results are saved in the directory `projectpath/results/` as a .csv-file.
 The names of the possible data sets are given in the file `xpal/dat_set_ids.csv`.
 The available kernels are: `rbf`, `categorical`, and `cosine`.
 To create the ranking plot, there must be at least one run for each strategy on a data set.
 For example, you could execute the above command with the different strategies by setting the `query_strategy` parameter: `xpal-0.001, pal-1, lc, alce, qbc, zero-one-loss, random, qbc`.

 ## How to plot the experimental results?
-Start jupyter-notebook and open the jupyter-notebook file `xpal/src/notebooks/evaluation_csv.ipynb`.
+Start jupyter-notebook and run the jupyter-notebook file `xpal/src/notebooks/evaluation_csv.ipynb`.
 Remark: The ranking plots can only be created when we have for each dataset and each strategy the same number of
 executed experiments.
 ```bash